Treasure Hill

-Police closed the area in 2007 in order to guarantee safety for restoration work.
-The restored Treasure Hill reopened as an artist village in 2010 with only 22 original families managing to move back to the settlement.
-The restoration process has been criticized to have caused the neighbourhood to be stripped of its prior residents and turned into a space which celebrates individual expression and artistic creativity at the expense of housing lower income families.
+The restored Treasure Hill reopened as an artist village in 2010, with only 22 original families managing to move back to the settlement.
+The restoration process was later criticized for stripping the neighbourhood of its prior residents and turning into a space that celebrates individual expression and artistic creativity at the expense of housing lower-income families.

-Urban farming

-The Treasure Hill community is located by the Xindian River, which was an important lifeline for the settlement providing drinking water, fish and gravel for construction work before the river got polluted.
-The community used to have extensive urban farms between the settlement and the river.

-"The pollution comes from the up-stream." - Missis Chen, the leader of the Treasure Hill original community.

 Transportation

-The hill is accessible within walking distance south of Gongguan Station of Taipei Metro.
+Treasure Hill is within walking distance of Gongguan Station of the Taipei Metro.